Dibyajyotisamal/python_projects/README.md

-This repository consists of python projects i have done
+This repository consists of python projects I have done

-# python_projects
+shop calculator
+currency convertor